Piwimau/Advent-of-Code-2021/README.md

    ```

 2. Put your input for the day in a file called `input.txt` and copy it to the appropriate resources
    directory.
-You can get all inputs from the official [website](https://adventofcode.com/2021) if
+You can get all inputs from the [official website](https://adventofcode.com/2021) if
-   you have not already downloaded them.
+   you have not downloaded them already.
    ```shell
    cp input.txt "./Day 1 - Sonar Sweep/Resources"
    ```